Albania–Poland relations

 Albania–Poland relations are diplomatic relations between the Republic of Albania and the Republic of Poland.
-Poland was the first Slavic nation to recognize Kosovo as an independent entity, the relationship between two nations is quite low than expected.
-Nonetheless, two countries have been working closer since the fall of communism at 1989 and there has been strong renewal of relationship between two nations.
+Poland was the first Slavic nation to recognize Kosovo as an independent entity, however the relationship between the two nations is lower than usual.
+Nonetheless, the two countries have been working closer since the fall of communism at 1989 and there has been strong renewal of relationship between two nations.

 Stanislaw Zuber, a mid 20th century Polish geologist, was the author of the first extensive geological map of Albania, which is still in use throughout Albania today.
 The first telegraph line from North Albania to Istanbul, as well as the first to Manastir, was also constructed by Poles.

-After Albania split from the Soviet bloc, Albanian-Polish relations came to a halt; after the fall of communism, however, they were resuscitated with considerable contribution by the foundation of the Albanian-Polish Friendship Society, which was created by Albanians who had once studied abroad in Poland.
+After Albania split from the Soviet bloc, Albanian-Polish relations came to a halt; after the fall of communism, however, they were resuscitated with considerable contribution by the foundation of the Albanian-Polish Friendship Society, which was created by Albanians who had studied abroad in Poland.
 Today, the shared experience of communist rule is a source of shared "understanding".

 In 2016, the first economic forum between Poland and Albania was held.

 On 26 November 2019, an earthquake struck Albania.
 At the request of the Albanian government, Poland in late December sent 4 firefighter teams to the country and 500 field beds in earthquake aid.

+Poland joined the European Union in 2004, while Albania is a candidate for EU accession.

 Kosovo

-Kosovo, a region where Albanians formed majority, declared its independence from Serbia on 17 February 2008 and Poland recognized it on 26 February 2008.
+Kosovo, a region where Albanians form the majority, declared its independence from Serbia on 17 February 2008 and Poland recognized it on 26 February 2008.
 While Albania was one of the earliest nations to recognize Kosovo due to common culture, Poland was the first Slavic country to do so.
 However, in September 2008, President of Poland, Lech Kaczyński, stated that the original cause of the 2008 South Ossetia war was not the Georgian operation, but the recognition of Kosovo's independence and that he would block attempts to establish diplomatic relations of Poland with Kosovo at ambassadorial level; however, the government has not proposed to send an ambassador to Pristina.

 Nonetheless, Poland had (as of July 2009) 274 troops serving in Kosovo as peacekeepers in the NATO-led Kosovo Force.
 Originally there were 800 Polish troops in KFOR.